York and North Midland Railway: North Eastern Railway

 In 1863, the North Eastern Railway applied for permission for a line from Church Fenton (Note: Church Fenton railway station had opened in 1847.) to Micklefield and a new station near the Midland Railway at Leeds.
 This was given in the North Eastern Railway (Micklefield Branch) Act 1864 (27 & 28 Vict. c. xx) and these opened on 1 April 1869, and a through passenger service ran on a section of former Leeds and Selby line for the first time since Hudson had diverted the York to Leeds trains in 1840.
 In 1864 the NER applied for permission for a new line south from York to Doncaster via Selby.
 Royal assent to the North Eastern Railway (York and Doncaster Branch) Act 1864 (27 & 28 Vict. c. xlix) was given that year, and modifications were given permission the following year.
 On 2 January 1871, East Coast trains joined the NER at was to become Shaftholme Junction, travelled via Selby, and then rejoined the old line 2 mi south of York.
 The old station at York was replaced by a through station outside the city walls in 1877.
 The York to Market Weighton line was extended to Hull via Beverley, opening on 1 May 1865.

-The line from Selby through Market Weighton to Driffield was when the Scarborough, Bridlington and West Riding Junction Railway was given permission to build a railway by the Scarborough, Bridlington and West Riding Junction Railways Act 1885 (48 & 49 Vict. c. clxxxi) on 6 August 1885.
+The line from Selby through Market Weighton to Driffield was completed when the Scarborough, Bridlington and West Riding Junction Railway was given permission to build a railway from Market Weighton to Driffield by the Scarborough, Bridlington and West Riding Junction Railways Act 1885 (48 & 49 Vict. c. clxxxi) on 6 August 1885.
 From 18 April 1890 the NER provided freight services and from 1 May 1890 also carried passengers; the NER took over the line in 1913.
 The NER inherited the perpetual lease on the Hull and Selby Railway, purchasing it on 1 March 1872.

 As a result of the Railways Act 1921, on 1 January 1923 the North Eastern Railway became part of the London and North Eastern Railway (LNER).
-Britain's railways were nationalised on 1 January 1948 and the former York & North Midland lines were placed under the control of British Railways.
+Britain's railways were nationalised on 1 January 1948 and the former York and North Midland lines were placed under the control of British Railways.